 - Park Inn Alexanderplatz (Berlin Alexanderplatz – U-Bahn Alexanderplatz)

 - Klunkerkranich (Karl-Marx-Strasse 66, Berlin-Neukölln – U-Bahn: Rathaus Neukölln)

 - Doferblick (Waßmannsdorfer Chaussee 189, Rudow – U-Bahn Rudow)

 - Panoramapunkt (Potsdamer Platz 1, Berlin-Mitte – S/U-Bahn: Potsdamer Platz)

-Berlin’s new microbrewery scene is the perfect excuse for a(nother) beer
+Berlin’s Biergartens and craft beer scene are the perfect excuse for a(nother) beer

 - Eschenbraeu (Triftstrasse 67, Berlin-Wedding – U-Bahn: Leopoldstrasse)

 - Hops & Barley (Wühlischstraße 22-23, Berlin-Friedrichshain – S/U-Bahn: Warschauer Strasse)

 - Brauhaus Südstern (Hasenheide 69, Kreuzberg – U-Bahn: Substern)